 Sir Francis Wortley II in time became a wealthy breeder of horses with a stud at Wortley Hall.
 He owned a famous horse called “Old Montagu”.
+By 1658, Sir Francis Wortley II had abandoned his wife at Wortley Hall which fell into some disrepair.
 Sir Francis died in 1665 leaving no male heir but an illegitimate daughter Anne Newcomen.
 The estate was left to Anne on the condition that her husband should take the Wortley name.

-Anne Wortley (Newcomen) was born in 1659 and in 1665 was made a ward of Edward Montagu, 1st Earl of Sandwich, to be raised at his family home of Hinchingbrooke at Huntingdon.
+Anne Wortley (Newcomen) was born in 1659 and in 1665 was made a ward of Edward Montagu, 1st Earl of Sandwich (cousin of Edward Montagu Earl of Manchester), to be raised at his family home of Hinchingbrooke House at Huntingdon.
 She married Sidney Montagu, the Earl’s younger son in 1675; he would take the name Wortley Montagu.

 Edward Montagu’s career had been spectacular, following Oliver Cromwell through the Civil War and the interregnum, and then bringing back Charles II from Holland in 1660.
-He died in a naval battle against the Dutch in 1672.
+He died in the naval battle of Sole Bay against the Dutch in 1672.

 Now the advowson of All Saints church in Babworth was acquired by the Wortley family in 1674 with Anne Wortley recorded as the patron.
 The Advowson was used to install the rev. Charles Wilson, brother of John Wilson, as rector of Babworth in 1675.
 When Charles became the vicar of Sheffield in 1681, John Wilson’s son Richard Wilson became the rector of Babworth 1682-1728.
 John Wilson died at Babworth in 1700.